atomlink-ye/Cryptography-Project/README.md

 Interactive Streamlit app that explains classic hash-function behaviour through simulations:

-- observe the avalanche effect of bit flips,
 - watch birthday collisions emerge,
 - follow Pollard’s tortoise and hare pointers, and
-- demonstrate a Merkle–Damgård length-extension forgery.
+- explore interactive simulations of classic hash collisions.

 The project is tailored for lectures and workshops where quick, visual intuition matters.